PMI-Basel/Bodenhausen_et_al_Prediction_soil/README.md

 #### 03: ASV tables
 This folder contains all output files created by the dadapipe.
 These are count tables, sequences and taxonomy of ASVs with different similarity thresholds and files to check quality.

+#### 04: statistical analysis
+This folder contains the five scripts for the statistical analysis.

+#### 05: metadata
+This folder contains the metadata for the the statistical analysis.